 Audience

-Walking Through Coventry Data successfully brought together representatives of the two Coventry universities, Coventry City Council staff and Councillors, leaders of local organisations, creatives, students and interested members of the public that were all interested in Coventry.
+Walking Through Coventry Data successfully brought together representatives from the two Coventry universities, Coventry City Council staff and Councillors, leaders of local organisations, creatives, students and interested members of the public.

 Gallery